The Huntress Queen Elizabeth

 After the queen left one day from her archery practice one of the very small children brought in a huge jewel.
 It was as big as my thumb.
-I swear that in today's money it would be worth over $5,000,000.
+I swear that in today's money it would be worth over 1,000 quid.
 It had fallen off her dress during her practice and we were horrified.
-There was no question since we were loyal subjects of the Queen as to our returning it.
+There was no question about returning it since we were loyal subjects of the Queen.

 Except how?
 The queen would not make an issue of it.
 Maybe she would even give us some recognition of service as well as some fresh meat which always came with it.
-She practiced archery before she went overseas to join in hunts with other royalty and we did not know if she had gone or not.
-Should we wait until she returned to practice but that might not be back for months?
-If we took it to the castle they might not get it to the queen and then we would be held responsible for it.
+She practiced archery before she went overseas to join in hunts with other royalty and we did not know if she had left yet.
+Should we wait until she returned to the downs in order to practice but that might not be for months?
+If we took it to the castle the guards might not get it to the queen and then we would be held responsible for it.
 If the guards kept the jewel themselves they might pull out our tongues as a warning not to tell anyone.
 Even if they were honest like us they might just throw us in prison until they got information from the queen overseas.
-To look like they did something in the mean time they would probably torture to make sure we were telling the truth.
+To look like they did something in the mean time they might torture us to make sure we were telling the truth.

 So my aunt took it back outside and had the girl show her where she found it.
 She put it right where the girl said she had found it and left an uncle to guard it.
 Then she had all the other men run away so they couldn't be caught.
-They would tell everything and her archery instructor taught her lots more than archery.
-She was young then and he was handsome as a man could be but that is another story and I am not certain if I should tell it or not.
+She knew our men would tell everything and her archery instructor taught the queen lots more than archery.
+She was young then and he was as handsome as a man could be but that is another story and I am not certain if I should tell it or not.
 The virgin queen?

 This next thing that I am going to tell you is something she stated to numerous people slightly differently.
 There was a Earl or Baron who traveled about a thousand miles from near Austria to marry her but he demanded assurance from her doctors that she was a virgin.

 The thing was that she did not want to marry him.
-So she told him, 'If I wanted to prove anything to you or anyone like you, then I can prove anything I want by my subjects including my doctors, and if I provided proof by them of anything it would be what an ass you are'.
+So she told him, 'If I wanted to prove anything to you or anyone like you, then I can prove anything I want by my subjects including my doctors, and if I was to provid proof by them of anything it would be of what a complete ass you are'.

-Wait a second because she wasn't finished with him at all.
+Wait a second, she wasn't finished with him at all.
 This next part was just in case he did not understand or he chose to ignore her statement.

-Then she said: 'If a woman wants to not be unwilling to marry, in England that is her decision, it's not the same as in (mainland) Europe.
+Then she said: 'If a woman wants to remain unmarried in England that is her decision, it's not the same as in (mainland) Europe.
 And if that woman is the queen then she can decree the meaning of the word 'virgin' in her own kingdom.
 So be gone.'

 The guards escorted him from the palace to his ship in total disgrace.

 Back to the story.
 My aunt went to the castle [however it may have been the tower] and got some of the officers in the queens guards to come to retrieve the jewel.
 She walked back with them but made sure everyone she met knew about the jewel.
-One of the children stood watch as she came with the guards the child ran and told the last uncle, so he ran away too.
+One of the children stood watch as she came with the guards.
+Then the child ran and told the last uncle, so he ran away too.
 I stood guard for a couple minutes.
-The guards came and one picked up and wondered if it was a trick and looked around at me and started counting the witnesses to his picking it up and there was about 20 and several left so he would be arrested if he stole it.
-There was a whole entourage that walked all the way back with them all the way to the castle.
+The guards came and one picked it up and wondered if it was a trick and looked around at me and started counting the witnesses to his picking it up and there was about 20 and several left so he would be arrested if he stole it.
+There was a whole entourage that walked all the way back to the castle.

-Earlier she had one of the men get a parson that knew the queen.
-He meet her and the guards when they were headed back.
+Earlier my aunt had one of the men get a parson that knew the queen.
+He met my aunt and the guards when they were headed back.
 She made the parson see the jewel so the guards would have to include him in the 'tongue pulling' if they stole the gem.

 When we finally peeked again she started turning very slowly away and back to her archery.
 As she drew back her bow we felt relaxed and let ourselves breath again.
 Suddenly the Queen of England turned and pointed the arrow straight at us like she was going to shoot us!
 We ran away screaming in three different directions.

-For days the small girl who was only four, while I was a grown up six years old, would cry every time she thought about it so we had to keep talking to her all the time or she would start to cry again.
+For days the small girl who was only four (while I was a grown up six years old) would cry every time she thought about it so we had to keep talking to her all the time or else she would start to cry again.
 I was sure she would have told everything if the queen had sent guards to take us to the tower for a session of torture.

-After two days the little girl stopped crying except when we looked at her because that would remind her and she would to cry again.
+After two days the little girl stopped crying except when we looked at her because that would remind her and she would cry again.
 Then I remembered that the men with Queen Elizabeth were laughing as we ran away so it was not going to end up with us being tortured to death in the tower.
 However the little girl kept crying for another three days whenever we looked at her.
-It was when I was about six years old (1561) and the little girl was four.

 That kind of shooting was for killing massed infantry at 50-100 meters and not for heavily armored knights at 100 meters or more.
-The officers of the armies of Europe were from the rulling class and they rarely wanted the best archers or the long bow since they might get shot by their own men who hated them more than they hated the peasants they were shooting at.
+The officers of the armies of Europe were from the ruling class and they rarely wanted their men to be the best archers or use the long bow since they might get shot by their own men who often hated them more than they hated the foreign peasants they were shooting at.

-The English officers trusted their men because the English class/caste system, at that time, was the best in the world and that included India at the time.
-It's basis was the establishment of the wives as aristocrates in their own right with lots of equality and that gave a wisdom to the husbands.
+The English officers trusted their men because the English class/caste system, at that time, was the best in the world and that included India.
+It's basis was the establishment of the wives as aristocrats in their own right with lots of equality.
+That near equality gave a wisdom to the husbands.
 This was unique in Europe.
 Lords and Ladies became almost one word and were often spoken together.

-So England made their archers veritible 'snipers' with high powered long bows.
-Some of these archers were actually able to fire accurately out to 250 meters
+So England made their archers veritable 'snipers' with high powered long bows.
+Some of these archers were actually able to fire accurately out to 250 meters or more.

 Someone changed the sentence in that play after I wrote it and it should be changed from I go, I go, looke how I goe, Swifter then arrow from the Tartars bowe'. to read.
 'I go, I go, looke how I goe, Swifter than arrows from Tartars bowes.'

-In the 1800's it came in these little 3 inch bottle that were like single dose vials.
+In the 1800's it came in the pictured little 3 inch bottle that were single dose vials.
 It used to be called 'Murine Eye Remedy' because it would cure conjunctivitis and other eye diseases.
 Murine is an acronym for mares urine.
-Have you have been putting that stuff in your eyes?
+Have you been putting that stuff in your eyes?
 Now that's something we can both agree is totally disgusting.
 It may not have any mare's urine in it these days but I don't know, do you?
-You can pull it out of your medicine cabinet and throw it away but you still put horse pee in your eyes.
+You can pull it out of your medicine cabinet and throw it away but still you have put horse pee in your eyes.

 Queen Elizabeth section's index